ArtalkJS/Artalk/CONTRIBUTING.md

 ./scripts/setup-example-site.sh
 ```

-This script sets up a local example site for testing, with Artalk integrated.
+This script sets up a local example site for testing at `local` folder, with Artalk integrated into its theme.

 After running this script, run: